ExpediaGroup/flyte-jira/README.md

 ```

 ### CreateIssue command
-This command creates a jira issue.
+This command creates a Jira issue.
 #### Input
 This commands input is the project the issue should be created under, the issue type and the title.
 ```